oplS17projects/Simple-Gomoku/README.md

 ### Xiaoling Zheng @xlzhen

 - [x] Architecture diagram
-- [x] Create the stone (piece), board, (possibly player if necessary) and game classes with member procedures and fields that allows interactions (manipulations) with board, updates informations.
+- [x] Create the stone (piece), board,and game classes with member procedures and fields that allows interactions (manipulations) with board, updates informations.
 The game class would be served as a frame that controls game flow.  (classes.rkt)
 - [x] Winning algorithm (Goal test) design. (goal-test.rkt)
 - [x] make-game (dispatch for game class). (make-game.rkt)